 You must first obtain an employer registration certificate from Labour Standards before initiating the Labour Market Impact Assessment (LMIA) process with Service Canada.
 Some exemptions may apply.

 A registration certificate is valid for one year and can be used for multiple LMIA applications during that year.

 You will need to provide Labour Standards with some basic information, such as:

-You can submit an online application form for an employer registration certificate using the Access to Business website, Nova Scotia’s new online service for business.
-Detailed instructions for using Access to Business or the fillable pdf can be found here.
+You can submit an online application form for an employer registration certificate using the Nova Scotia’s online service website, Nova Scotia's new online service for business.
+Detailed instructions for using Nova Scotia’s online service or the fillable pdf can be found here.

 Or, you can complete a fillable PDF application form available on Labour Standards’ website.
 Please note, the fillable PDF on the Labour Standards' website cannot be submitted online.
 The application form on our website can be completed using your computer but it must then be printed and forwarded to Labour Standards by mail, fax or electronically by scanning and attaching it to an email sent to LSTFWP@gov.ns.ca.

 To complete your application, you will be required to provide information about your company and the types of positions for which you are recruiting.
 You will also need to provide information about any third-party agencies and individuals that will be involved in the recruitment process.

 There is no fee for an employer to apply for an employer registration certificate using either Nova Scotia’s online service or Labour Standards' pdf form.

 Labour Standards will consider factors that will help us assess whether you will behave lawfully while recruiting and employing foreign workers.
 We will, for example, make inquiries to determine if you have violated Labour Standards legislation or Occupational Health and Safety.
 We will consider the nature of any such violations in making our decision.